scalameta/metals/docs/build-tools/sbt.md

 ## Install without Bloop

-sbt does not implement the Metals uses the
+sbt does not implement the
 [Build Server Protocol (BSP)](https://github.com/scalacenter/bsp/blob/master/docs/bsp.md) that Metals uses to learn the directory structure of your project and its library dependencies. sbt does not implement BSP so Metals is not able to import